reshmabidikar/slate/source/includes/_subscription.md

 * `ACTIVE`: The subscription is currently active.
 * `BLOCKED`: The subscription is currently paused.
 * `CANCELLED`: The subscription has been cancelled.
+* `EXPIRED`: The subscription has expired.
+This state is applicable only for subscriptions with a `FIXEDTERM` phase.

 **sourceType**: possible values are NATIVE, MIGRATED, or TRANSFERRED